umontreal-simul/latnetbuilder/README.md

 and `lib` directories (under the installation directory) to the include and library paths, respectively, then by linking with the `latticetester` and `latnetbuilder` libraries, together with the `fftw3`, NTL, GMP and Boost libraries.
-An example `Makefile` to build a project that uses the LatNet Builder application programming interface (API) can be found under `$HOME/latnetsoft/share/doc/examples/myproject`.
-TODO If you compiled LatNet Builder yourself from the source code, this `Makefile` will be adapted to your specific system configuration; otherwise, it may need to be customized.
-TODO

 In particular, if LatNet Builder, Boost , NTL, GMP and FFTW were respectively installed under `$HOME/latnetsoft`, `/opt/boost`, `/opt/ntl`, `/opt/gmp` and `/opt/FFTW`, a C++ source file called